aws-samples/ec2-former2/README.md

 Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html), and click **Submit** to launch your stack.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.

-### Login to EC2 instance
+## Using

-Once provisioned, go to **Outputs** section and use the **Values** associated with the following **Keys**
+Once provisioned, go to CloudFormation stack **Outputs** section and use the **Values** associated with the following **Keys**

+### Set login password
-- `SSMSessionManager`: provides [shell access](https://aws.amazon.com/blogs/aws/new-session-manager/).
-From session manager terminal, set your ec2-user password with the command `sudo passwd ec2-user`
+- `SSMSessionManager`: open URL in a new browser tab for [shell access](https://aws.amazon.com/blogs/aws/new-session-manager/).

+   *From session manager terminal, set your ec2-user password with the command `sudo passwd ec2-user`*

+### Connect
+- `DCVwebConsole`: open URL in a new browser tab, and [connect](https://docs.aws.amazon.com/dcv/latest/userguide/using-connecting-browser-connect.html) to your EC2 instance

-- `DCVwebConsole`: [DCV](https://aws.amazon.com/hpc/dcv/) web browser client.
-Login as **ec2-user** and your configured password.
-Launch Firefox browser and install **Former 2 Helper for Mozilla Firefox**
+  *Login as **ec2-user** and your configured password*

+   Launch `Firefox`, and install [Former 2 Helper for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/former2-helper/)

 ![ec2.png](./images/ec2.png)

+### Credentials
 - `GetTokenCommand`: Copy entire string.
-In your DCV session, open a terminal, and paste copied value in to retrieve temporary security credentials*.
-Use these values to enter IAM credentials at http://localhost/#section-setup-credentials
+In your DCV session, launch `Terminal`, and paste copied value in to retrieve temporary security credentials.

+   *Use these values to enter IAM credentials at http://localhost/#section-setup-credentials*

 ![ec2.png](./images/credentials.png)